TakanariShimbo/do-we-look-alike/README/README_EN.md

 ## 🚀About

 This is repository of "Do We Look A Like?".
-Please click or scan the bellow QR-Code to access web site.
+You can access the website by clicking or scanning the QR code below.

 [![QR-Code of WebSite](/data/QRCode.png)](https://do-we-look-alike.streamlit.app/)